AAFS 2025

 1:25 pm – 1:50 pm | Identifying High-Quality Aptamers for Drug Detection Alexandra Bryant, North Carolina State University |

-1:50 pm – 2:15 pm | Caught Green-Handed: The Detection of Potential Cannabis-Use Biomarkers in Fingerprint Residues Using Mass Spectrometry Rabi A. Musah, University at Albany, State University of New York |
+1:50 pm – 2:15 pm | Caught Green-Handed: The Detection of Potential Cannabis-Use Biomarkers in Fingerprint Residues Using Mass Spectrometry Rabi A. Musah, Louisiana State University |

 2:15 pm – 2:40 pm | Chromatographic Interferences That Can Inflate the Levels of Δ9-THC in Cannabis Samples Walter B. Wilson, National Institute of Standards and Technology |